CK6853/CK6853/README.md

 - Robotics and Computer Vision
   - Mostly in Matlab, some Python
 - Hardware Systems
-  - Teensy/Arduino, C, some Assembly
+  - Teensy/Arduino (C), Raspberry Pi (Python), some Assembly and bespoke languages
 - Some Mobile development
   - Java/Android
 - Office 365 automation and integration
   - PowerBI, Power Automate/Flows, Planner/Teams/Lists

 ### 🌱 Currently Learning
-Go - Learned all the theory, still looking for an application to apply it in
+Go - Understand most of the theory, still looking for an application to apply it in

 ### 📫 How to reach me
 - If you've gotten here from my resume or my socials, please use those as a first point of contact.